 Cost of Recognition of Prior Learning is: $1680.00

 Additional training to fill any gaps will incur an additional charge of $500.00 per day.

-Cost includes: tuition, workbooks and assessment.
+Cost includes: tuition, workbooks, floristry materials and assessment.

-Students provide: flowers and floristry materials (lists are provided).
+Students provide: flowers (lists are provided).

 All fees and charges will be outlined to students before enrolment for courses offered by Flowers to Impress.
 Should Flowers to Impress cancel any course, participants are entitled to a full refund or transfer of funds to a future course.
 An initial non-refundable enrolment fee applies to all courses, payable two weeks before course commencement.
 No refund is available to participants who leave before finalising the course or unit of competency unless they can provide a medical certificate or show extreme personal hardship.
 In that case, fees may be refunded on a pro-rata basis.